feathersui/feathersui-starling/README.md

 ### PickerList
 A control similar to a combo box.
 Appears as a button when closed.
 The list is displayed as a fullscreen overlay on top of the stage.

-### TextInput
-A text entry control that allows users to enter and edit a single line of uniformly-formatted text.
-Uses StageText.

-### TabBar
-A line of tabs, where one may be selected at a time.

-### ScreenNavigator
+### Progress Bar
-A state machine for menu systems.
-Uses events or signals to trigger navigation between screens or to call functions.
-Includes very simple dependency injection.
+Displays the progress of a task over time.
+Non-interactive.

 ### Screen
 An abstract class for implementing a single screen within a menu developed with `ScreenNavigator`.
 Includes common helper functionality, including back/menu/search hardware key callbacks, calculating scale from original resolution to current stage size, and template functions for initialize, layout and destroy.

 ### ScreenHeader
 A header that displays a title along with a horizontal regions on the sides for additional UI controls.
 The left side is typically for navigation (to display a back button, for example) and the right for additional actions.

+### ScreenNavigator
+A state machine for menu systems.
+Uses events or signals to trigger navigation between screens or to call functions.
+Includes very simple dependency injection.

+### Slider
+A typical horizontal or vertical slider control.

+### TabBar
+A line of tabs, where one may be selected at a time.

+### TextInput
+A text entry control that allows users to enter and edit a single line of uniformly-formatted text.
+Uses StageText.

+### ToggleSwitch
+A sliding on/off switch.
+A common alternative to a checkbox in mobile environments.

 ## Dependencies